trimstray/test-your-sysadmin-skills/README.md

 When you delete a file it removes one link to the underlying inode.
 The inode is only deleted (or deletable/over-writable) when all links to the inode have been deleted.

-- a symbolic link is a link to another name in the file system.
+- a symbolic link is a link to another name in the file system

 Once a hard link has been made the link is to the inode. deleting renaming or moving the original file will not affect the hard link as it links to the underlying inode.
 Any changes to the data on the inode is reflected in all files that refer to that inode.